 Orders & Magnitude

-They found that when investigating the measure of collective intelligence, researchers found that the group's ability to be able to perform well at a task was largely transferable, meaning if they could do one thing well, they could probably do quite a few things well.
+So what did the study find?
+They found that when investigating the measure of collective intelligence, researchers found that the group's ability to be able to form well at a task was largely transferable, meaning if they could do one thing well, they could probably do quite a few things well.
 But they noticed that verbal communication doesn't equate to a high level of collective intelligence.
-In fact, researchers found that people spoke less and used fewer words when communicating with each other, when they did achieve that sense of collective intelligence and therefore high performance.
+In fact, researchers found that people spoke less and used fewer words when communicating with each other when they did achieve that sense of collective intelligence and therefore high performance.

 One of the early observations of the studies was that the more skilled players tended to spend less time communicating by preference.
 You know, they're good at the game and that's where they want to spend their time and they minimize context switching and always just invert like involuntarily engage in nonverbal cues.
 Our taste at communication mentioned a lot in this study is the unexpressed recognition of the position of others.
 And most importantly, it leads to actions for common activity.